-Family Halloween Events & Fall Festivals in Marin & the Bay Area
+Family Halloween Events in Marin & the Bay Area

-Halloween is one of our favorite holidays, and there's so much family fun to be had at this time of year.
-Find the Halloween event or fall festival that's right for you!
+Fall is one of our favorite times of year, and there's so much family fun to be found in Marin and the San Francisco Bay Area.
+Find family Halloween event that's right for you!
 We'll keep updating our list of events for Marin and beyond as we find more this fall.
 If you have an event you'd like to see added to the list, please contact us.

 Marin and Sonoma Events